Two step micro-rheological behavior in a viscoelastic fluid: Theory and model

 The amplitude of oscillations is larger in the SPT model as compared to experiments, which we attribute to a number of idealizations of the model.
 For example, the background potential of the SPT model is perfectly periodic with a sharp length scale $d_i$.
 A real micellar solution, however, will exhibit a range of length scales, which naturally leads to decoherence.
-Indeed adding more bath particles, with slightly different parameters (see Table \ref{table:parameters3baths30T}) leads to a loss of coherence, and the amplitude of the resulting oscillations is reduced.
+Indeed adding more bath particles, with slightly different parameters (see Appendix \ref{sec:3B}) leads to a loss of coherence, and the amplitude of the resulting oscillations is reduced.
 Notably, adding more bath particles with appropriate parameters keeps the flow curve unaltered, but changes the MCD.
 This confirms the expectation that flow curve and MCD are not one to one related.
 The flow curve concerns the mean motion, and the MCD quantifies fluctuations.

-In Ref.~\cite{Muller2020-mo}, a single bath particle was found to be sufficient to capture experimental observations in the STP model.
+In Ref.~\cite{Muller2020-mo}, a single bath particle was found to be sufficient to capture experimental observations in the SPT´ model.
 It is natural that a system close to equilibrium (as in Ref.~\cite{Muller2020-mo}) is easier to model compared to a system far from equilibrium, as addressed here.
 Indeed, an open question is whether the larger length scale of $\sim\SI{15}{\micro\m}$ can be detected in equilibrium.

-Finally, we note that, while the MCD curves and the flow curve each can easily be modelled quantitatively, we had problems fitting both curves with the same parameters.
-We attribute this to the different values of trap stiffness used for flow curve and MCDs of $\SI{1.5}{\micro\N\per\m}$ and $\SI{0.3}{\micro\N\per\m}$, respectively, for experimental reasons.
+Finally, we note that MCD curves and the flow curve can be modeled quantitatively using the same parameters (see Table \ref{table:parameters2baths}), with one exception: We did not succeed in obtaining the correct amplitude of the flow curve in this procedure.
+We therefore allowed the amplitude of flowcurve to be multiplied by a free parameter in our simulations, which turned out to be $\SI{4.5}{}$.
+We attribute this difficulty to the different values of trap stiffness used for flow curve and MCDs of $\SI{1.5}{\micro\N\per\m}$ and $\SI{0.3}{\micro\N\per\m}$, respectively, which were used for experimental reasons.
 This makes fitting both curves simultaneously even more challenging.
-We therefore allowed the amplitude of flowcurve to be a free parameter in our simulations, which turned out to be $\SI{4.5}{}$.